 Comfort Inn- 306 S Hughes Blvd, Elizabeth City, NC 27909

 On a typical Virginia Guided duck hunt, it's much like the same style of hunting as our North Carolina duck hunts.
 We hunt out of a scissors rig or bush blind.
+Hunting location is determinded by the guides and based off of weather conditions.
 One of Virginia's best kept secret is the puddle duck hunting.
 Ducks like Wigeon, Black ducks, Mallards, Shovelers, and Gadwalls call the salt water marshes of Virginia home for the winter.
 Sunday hunting is allowed for waterfowl in Virginia, so we can extend our hunting and weekend seasons.
 Virginia also offers a chance to draw 1 of 750 swan permits.
 Out of State license can be purchased online at www.gooutdoorsvriginia.com (estimate $100)

 All Virginia Duck Hunts end at 1:00 pm, as this allows tme for scouting in the afternoons.